Is there a mortgage insurance premiums deduction I would qualify for on my tax return?

-Mortgage insurance premiums deduction is only available if all of these are true:
+A mortgage insurance premium deduction is only available if all of these are true:

-- It’s acquisition debt for a qualified residence (new mortgage).
+- The mortgage is acquisition debt for a qualified residence (a new mortgage).

 - You itemize your deductions.

-However, even if you meet the criteria above, the mortgage insurance deduction will be:
+However, even if you meet the criteria above, the mortgage insurance premium deduction will be: